Skip to main content

 Hackers are opportunistic and will look to exploit vulnerabilities in existing processes.
 In addition to verification, advanced sensor manufacturers have added more layers of protection and will look to third party cybersecurity partners to help reinforce their defenses.
 Therefore, supply chain due diligence has never been more important when we consider the associated risks of a cyberattack.

-To support the evaluation of a business’s partners within its supply chain, the approach needs to go beyond the operational aspects of the technology itself.
-Areas to consider throughout the evaluation should be the process and policies that they have in place to demonstrate their own internal maturity, such as ISO27001.
-If these organizations can’t demonstrate what they are doing to protect themselves from cyberattacks, how can they protect their customers?
+To support the evaluation of partners within an organization’s supply chain, the approach needs to go beyond the operational aspects of the technology itself.
+Areas to consider throughout the evaluation should be the process and policies that they have in place to demonstrate their own internal maturity, such as ISO 27001.
+If these organizations can’t demonstrate what they are doing to protect themselves from cyberattacks, how can they be trusted to protect their customers?
+Working with technology vendors that demonstrate transparency regarding their own approach to cybersecurity, and across their own value chains, is essential.

-To learn more on how Axis delivers cyber protection click here.
+To learn more on how Axis supports cybersecurity, click on the link below.

 Joe Morgan